Embedded-Systems-Group-H/Rpi-server/README.md

 Welcome to the official GitHub repository for the `ELEC-E8408 Embedded System Development` course.
 This repository contains the source code and resources for the Raspberry Pi server project, an integral part of our course curriculum.

-## Course Overview

-This course focuses on developing practical skills in embedded system design and implementation, using the Raspberry Pi as a primary platform.
-Students will gain hands-on experience in both hardware interfacing and software development, culminating in the creation of a fully functional embedded system server.

 ## Getting Started